th3gentleman-MubinGirach/hadoop-cluster/roles/install_hadoop/README.md

-install
+install_hadoop
 =========

-This role would install the packages which are copied into the master and slave nodes
+This role would download the ".rpm" packages for hadoop, save it in /root/ directory & further install it.